PrabodhBadwaik27/SQL-Server/README.md

 	- timestamp
 	- uniqueidentifier
 	- xml

+### Types of T-SQL Commands
+Any T-SQL/ SQL commands are classified in three types;
+- **DDL - Data Definition Language**:  Used to design and modify the structure of databases and it's objects
+	- CREATE
+	- ALTER
+	- DROP
+- **DML - Data Manipulation Language**: To perform CRUD operations over databases/ objects
+	- INSERT
+	- SELECT
+	- UPDATE
+	- DELETE
+- **DCL - Data Control Language**: For controling the access of databases/objects
+	- GRANT
+	- REVOKE
+	- DENY

+\* Any user attempting to execute the commands must have permissions to execute respective commands.

+### Data Integrity
+- PRIMARY KEY
+- FOREIGN KEY
+- UNIQUE
+- CHECK
+- DEFAULT
+- NOT NULL

 #### NOTES
 - The **Enterprise Manager** and **Query Analyzer** are the most important SQL Server tools replaced with ***SQL Server Management Studio (SSMS)***.